sankar276/Policy_agent/README.md

 ## 🎯 Overview

-The Unified Policy AI Agent helps platform teams ensure compliance, security, and best practices across their entire technology stack.
+The Policy AI Agent helps platform teams ensure compliance, security, and best practices across their entire technology stack.
 It combines:

 - **OPA/Rego** for policy-as-code validation
 - **Claude AI** for intelligent config generation and remediation